k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 # Create and Edit Environment

-The following steps are used to create an environment in Fabric:
+The following steps are used for creating an environment in Fabric:

 1. Creating the environment in the Fabric Studio using the Environments window.
 2. Populating the connection details of the interfaces via the selected environment.